Current Funding Opportunities

 Health Foundation Role in Behavioral Health System Improvement

-Ciudad Juárez: In 2016, a consortium was also developed in Ciudad Juárez with the assistance of the Mexican arm of the United States/Mexico Border Health Commission.
-The group, now known as ROTMENAS (an acronym describing the charge of the group to improve the Juárez behavioral health system, inclusive of treatment and health promotion services for mental health, intellectual and developmental disabilities (IDD), and other related disorders including substance use disorders) now convenes regularly and is building strength, structure and synergy among the more than 33 organization partners.
-The ROTMENAS strategic plan and goals can be found at: https://rotmenas.saludfronterizachihuahua.org/
+Ciudad Juarez: In Ciudad Juarez, MX, with the assistance of the Mexican arm of the United States/Mexico Border Health Commission, ROTMENAS (an acronym describing the charge of the group to improve the behavioral health system, inclusive of treatment and health promotion services for mental health, intellectual and developmental disabilities, and other related disorders including substance use disorders) now convenes regularly and is building strength, structure, and collaboration among the more than 47 organization partners.
+The ROTMENAS Juarez system assessment, goals, strategic plan, and progress indicators can be found at: https://rotmenas.saludfronterizachihuahua.org/

 Deadlines & Schedule